Do you ever walk away from a job interview feeling really confident about your chances only to find out you didn’t get the job?

 Let them picture you in the position at hand.

-But you will certainly know that you did everything possible to make yourself a memorable candidate…for all the right reasons.
+But you can feel confident knowing you did everything possible to make yourself a memorable candidate…for all the right reasons.

 Post by Margaret Johnston, eventswork.com